nataliehammonddressage/nataliehammonddressage.github.io/training.md

 * Show Assistance
 * Clinics

+## Other Facilities

+Natalie can also provide training at other facilities, please inquire for more info.

 Please [contact us](/contact) for pricing information and so that we can answer all of your questions.